Conformalised data synthesis: Conformal Prediction background

-This strong validity guarantee is achieved through a careful construction of the prediction sets $\Gamma^\epsilon$.
-Given the original training set $Z_{train} = \Set{ i=1, \ldots, n | \left(x_i, \text{ } y_i^* \right) }$ with samples $x \in \mathbf{X}$ and true labels $y^* \in \mathbf{Y}$, a test sample $x_{n+1}$'s plausibility is evaluated through extension with each possible label $y \in \mathbf{Y}$~\cite{Meister2023}.
-To measure the likelihood of the postulated label given the original data, a \emph{non-conformity measure} $A$ evaluates a test extension's `strangeness' with an underlying point prediction model trained on the original data:
+To make a prediction, a test sample $x_{n+1}$'s plausibility is evaluated through extension with each possible label $y \in \mathbf{Y}$~\cite{Meister2023}.
+To measure the likelihood of the postulated label given the original data, a non-conformity measure $A$ evaluates a test extension's `strangeness' with an underlying point prediction model $U$ trained on $Z_{prop}$:

+The calibration non-conformity scores are calculated similarly to the test sample's.
+However, instead of extending each calibration point with every possible label, we only require values for their true labels $y^*$:

-An example of a straightforward non-conformity measure is based on the Nearest Neighbour scheme.
-The non-conformity score $\alpha$ measures an extended sample's similarity to the training data by taking the sum of its $k$ nearest neighbours of the same class $y$.
-The larger $\alpha$ is, the further away the test sample $x$ is from a class $y$, and the less likely it is that $y$ is a plausible label~\cite{Ndiaye2022}:
+An example of a straightforward non-conformity measure uses the K-Nearest Neighbour algorithm (KNN) as its underlying model:

+Here, $\alpha$ quantifies an extended sample $x_{j}$'s similarity to the observed data by summing the distances to its $k$ nearest neighbours with the same true label $y^*$ as the postulated class $y$.
+The larger $\alpha$ is, the further away the test sample $x$ is from a class $y$, and the less likely it is that $y$ is a plausible label~\cite{Ndiaye2022}.

-Given the a test sample's non-conformity scores $\alpha_{n+1}^y$, we may calculate the probability of each label $y$ being the true label $y_{n+1}^*$ via \emph{$p$-values}~\cite{Meister2020}.
+Given a test sample's and the calibration set's non-conformity scores, we may calculate the probability of each label $y$ being the true test label $y_{n+1}^*$ via $p$-values~\cite{Meister2020}.
 Note that through the hypothesis testing background, all true $p$-values $p^{y^*}$ are automatically guaranteed to be uniformly distributed~\cite{Sesia2021}:

-Finally, the prediction sets $\Gamma^{\epsilon}$ are constructed by including all labels $y$ whose confidence levels exceed the significance level $\epsilon$:
+Finally, the prediction set $\Gamma^{\epsilon}_{n+1}$ is constructed by including all labels $y$ whose confidence levels exceed the significance level $\epsilon$:

 The larger $\epsilon$ is, the narrower the prediction set becomes, and the more likely it is that a sample's true label $y^*$ is not included.
 Therefore, the trade-off between low error rates and precise prediction sets must be carefully balanced.
 The optimal classification prediction set includes exactly one label~\cite{Vovk2016}.
-Interested readers are referred to~\cite{Johansson2014} for conformal regression prediction.
+So far, Conformal Prediction has been presented in the context of prediction tasks. \Cref{sec:conformalClustering} discusses an extension to clustering that inspired our proposed algorithm.